jcaillon/valet/tests.d/extensions-install/results.approved.md

 INFO     The extension will be installed under ⌜/tmp/valet.d/d1-2/repo-setup-ok⌝.
 INFO     Cloning the git repository ⌜https://git.ok/repo-setup-ok.git⌝ in ⌜/tmp/valet.d/d1-2/repo-setup-ok⌝.
 INFO     Checking out the reference ⌜latest⌝.
-INFO     The extension ⌜repo-setup-ok⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-setup-ok⌝.
+INFO     The extension ⌜repo-setup-ok⌝ version ⌜abc1234⌝ has been downloaded in ⌜/tmp/valet.d/d1-2/repo-setup-ok⌝.
 INFO     Skipping the execution of the ⌜extension.setup.sh⌝ script.
-SUCCESS  The extension ⌜repo-setup-ok⌝ has been successfully installed.
+SUCCESS  The extension ⌜repo-setup-ok⌝ version ⌜abc1234⌝ has been successfully installed.
 INFO     Rebuilding the command cache.
 INFO     Called command::reloadCommandsIndex.
 INFO     Rebuilding the documentation.
 INFO     Called selfDocument.
-SUCCESS  The extension ⌜repo-setup-ok⌝ is ready to be used.
+SUCCESS  The extension ⌜repo-setup-ok⌝ version ⌜abc1234⌝ is ready to be used.
 ```

 ### ✅ Testing extensions install setup unattended